 Taking a good siesta has a few advantages, but how should you take a restorative siesta?
 What is the ideal length for a siesta?
 Find our advice

 At work or on holiday, there are multiple benefits to a siesta .
 A short break can be the equivalent of around three hours of sleep.
-A siesta lets us improve our mental and physiological performances and also our immunity defences.
+A siesta at work for instance, lets us improve our mental and physiological performances and also our immunity defences.
 Setting aside a sleep time during the day also helps to stimulate the concentration and the memory, and to therefore stay sharp all day long.

 However the siesta is not a set idea in every culture.
 In Japan, it is highly thought of, particularly in the world of work.
 The “inemuri”, sleeping while one is present, in its literal translation, is a current practice for theJapanese.
 Sleeping during working time proves that you are exerting yourself.
 In France, this practice would be seen as the opposite.
 But customs change.
 A good number of companies concerned with the well-being of their employees create a "break room" to allow everyone to relax "se détendre".

 To find out the perfect moment for a siesta, we just have to look at its etymology.
 "Siesta" comes from the Latin sexta hora, la "sixth hour", which, for the Romans, was at midday.
 In French culture, the right time is considered to be the moment after lunch, in other words 1pm to 3pm.
 A siesta therefore promotes good digestion.